- ARC HOME >

 VIDEOPHONE (with Translation to Voice available): 916-993-3087

 American River College welcomes you as a student this semester.
 We are here to assist you in your educational goals.
-Please read the following responsibilities: Each student will have a folder at DSPS.
-Please be sure you check it daily for messages.
+Please read the following responsibilities:

 Please tell Deaf Services when: